b1lodHand/absent-variablebanks/docs/docs/getting-started/components.md

 ## Variable Bank Acquirer

-**Variable Bank Acquirer** is a deprecated component in real.
-Using **VariableBankReference** class nested in another component instead of using this component directly is much easier to manage.
+**Variable Bank Acquirer** is kind of deprecated to be honest.
+Using **VariableBankReference** class nested in another component instead of using this component directly is much easier.

-It does nealy the same thing with the **VariableBankReference**.
+It does nearly the same thing with the **VariableBankReference**.

 ## What's Next?